 Placecloud’s basic building block is the viewpoint.
 What is a viewpoint?
 Simply an audio recording with GPS co-ordinates attached.
 Neither of those two elements is new, of course.
 But when you combine them, something magical happens.

 When a Placecloud expert makes a viewpoint, they introduce intangible things (stories, memories, knowledge, imagination) into the physical world.
 It happens in two stages.
 First, they give these bodiless things a body: their human voice.
 Second, they attach GPS co-ordinates to that voice, and in so doing, they place it somewhere in the world.
-Now the bodiless things not only have a body, they also have a place.
+Now the story/memory/knowledge actually inhabits the physical world alongside all the buildings and people.
 This is where the magic happens.

 Stories, memories, etc. are very potent.
 By placing them somewhere in the physical world, their potency pours into the building, bridge, hillside, whatever it is, like an electrical current.
 When someone listens to a viewpoint, that place becomes emotionally charged.
 Not just while they’re listening to it, but forever.
 A new, permanent feature in the listener’s ’emotional landscape’ (to coin a phrase) has been created.